 3 Myths about Computers and Electricity

-As you get ready to leave your home or office, you face a decision: Turn the computer off, or leave it on?
-Being an energy-conscious consumer, you want to make the decision that will be the most energy efficient and safe for your computer.
+As you get ready to leave your home or office, you face a decision: turn the computer off, or leave it on?
+If you’re an energy-conscious consumer, you’ll want to make the decision that will be the most energy efficient and safe for your computer.
 Here, we dispel three modern-day myths about your computer’s energy consumption.

-Myth #2: Turning a computer on and off is hard on the machine and will damage its internal mechanisms.
+Myth #2: Turning a computer on and off repeatedly will damage its internal mechanisms.

 Myth #3: Turning the computer off at night means the device’s sleep setting isn’t needed throughout the day.

 While shutting the computer and monitor completely down is the best choice for saving on electricity costs, today’s computers use very little power when in sleep mode.
-A laptop in sleep mode will use about two watts of electricity and a desktop will use 5-10 watts.
-Setting your computer to go to sleep after being idle for 15 minutes will benefit you throughout the day—when you are periodically away from your desk.
-This can help you save even more energy throughout the day!
+A laptop in sleep mode will use about one to two watts of electricity and a desktop will use one to five watts.
+Setting your computer to go to sleep after being idle for 15 minutes will benefit you when you are periodically away from your desk.
+This can help you save even more energy throughout the day.

 If you’re wondering how much energy some of your other major appliances are using, you can find out more here.